From aspect ratio to zoom: the home theater projector glossary demystifies the technical terms for you in plain English.

 - Color Gamut

-- Color gamut refers to the range of colors that a projector can display.
+- Color gamut refers to the range of colors a projector or TV can display.
 It is usually measured using the CIE 1931 color space, a mathematical model describing how humans perceive color.
-A projector with a limited color gamut may not reproduce the full range of colors in a movie or video game, resulting in less vibrant and less realistic images.
-As part of the 4K UHD specification, BT.2020 introduced a wide color gamut, meaning 4K projectors could display many more colors than older 1080p models.
+A device with a limited color gamut may not reproduce the full range of colors in a movie or video game, resulting in less vibrant and less realistic images.
+As part of the 4K UHD specification, BT.2020 introduced a wide color gamut, meaning 4K projectors and screens could display many more colors than older 1080p models.

 - Color Temperature

-- Color temperature is a standard of how "warm" or "cool" the colors in the projected image appear and is measured in degrees Kelvin (K).
+- Color temperature is a standard of how "warm" or "cool" the colors in a projected image appear, measured in degrees Kelvin (K).
 The color temperature setting of a projector adjusts the balance between blue and yellow tones in the picture.
-A lower color temperature produces a warmer, yellowish image, while a higher temperature produces a cooler, bluish image.
+A lower color temperature produces a warmer, yellowish image, while a higher temperature produces a cooler, bluish appearance.
 The color temperature setting is crucial because it can affect the perceived color accuracy of the picture.
 Many projectors adjust the color temperature to ensure accurate and consistent colors across different lighting conditions.

 - Contrast Ratio